antaldaniel/dataandlyrics/content/post/2022-03-28-kharkiv-music-festival/index.md

 -->

 After the sieges of the World War II, Sarajevo, Europe has another horrible siege.
-The Russian invading forces have surrounded Kharkiv, Ukraineâ€™s second largest city, the home in peacetime of 1.4 million people.
+The Russian invading forces have surrounded Kharkiv, Ukraine's second largest city, the home in peacetime of 1.4 million people.
 In the city, KharkivMusicFest planned to present the 5th music festival.
 Concerts were to take place with the participation of a world-famous classical musicians who had had never given a concert in Ukraine before.
 The Russian military invasion changed the program but did not cancel the festival.

 <iframe width="700" height="395" src="https://www.youtube.com/embed/6JN3yWqiyuk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>